babolivier/install-party/README.md

 The list mode (`list`) prints a table listing the existing servers and domains under the namespace and DNS zone configured in the configuration file, along with their status.

 If an instance has no domain attached, or if a domain isn't attached to an existing instance, they will be listed in separate tables (named `ORPHANED INSTANCES` and `ORPHANED DOMAINS`).
+These additional tables can be hidden by using the flag `--hide-orphans`.

 ## Configuration